KasimDeliaci/HackingWithSwift/Day3.md

     print("Enjoy your day!")
 }
 ```
+**⚠️ Important Note:** default is required to ensure all cases are covered
+**⚠️ Important Note:** fallthrough: Swift will only run the code inside each case.
+If you want execution to continue on to the next case, use the fallthrough keyword

 ## 📊 Range Operators
 Swift offers two range operators for creating sequences.
+ x..<y --> creates ranges up to but excluding the final value(y) = [x, y)
+ x...y --> creates ranges up to and including the final value(y) = [x, y]

 ```swift
 let score = 85